Actors'

 Ultimately, ownership of the area transferred from Muskegon Lighting and Traction to the Pere Marquette Railroad.
 In 1926, the first of two "Sunset Ovals" replaced the amusements at the beach.
 A second was added the following year.

 On August 3, 1927, the railroad granted ownership of the property to the City of Muskegon and construction began on a new breakwater.
-In 1929, streetcar service to Lake Michigan Park ceased.
-Lease on park buildings expired in early 1930, and the old wooden structures on the property were were removed.
-A brick pavilion and bath house was added on the beach.
+Jitney buses, which charged a lower fare for a more comfortable ride, and the growing affordability of the automobile ultimately brought an end to streetcar service in 1929.
+The lease on park buildings expired in early 1930, and the old wooden structures on the property were removed.
+Soon after, a brick pavilion and bath house was added on the beach.
+The park was rechristened Pere Marquette Park.

-In 1937, a camping near the channel that connects Muskegon Lake to Lake Michigan was added to the park, and became a popular past time.
-In 1938, railroad tracks that had led to the beach were removed, and construction of a lakeshore cut-off was constructed, changing the route used by to access Pere Marquette Park.
+In 1937, a camping area near the channel that connected Muskegon Lake to Lake Michigan was added to the park, and became a popular feature.
+In 1938, railroad tracks that had led to the beach were removed, and construction of a lakeshore cut-off was constructed, changing the route used by visitors to access Pere Marquette Park.
 Playground equipment was added to the beach in the 1940s.

 Today, Pere Marquette is renown for its acres of open beachfront and stunning sunsets.
-The northern most end of 2.5 miles of city-owned waterfront, it remains an natural gem, open year-round for use by the public.
+The northern most end of 2.5 miles of city-owned waterfront, it remains an natural gem, open year-round for use by the public, free of charge.

 Pere Marquette Park - 1955